SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Rise of the machines, so cold and gray
-As robots rise, humanity's abode
+In futures past, our world away
-In cognitive realms, they hold sway
+From flesh to circuits, we stray
-The future's grip, in AI's cold gray
+Where AI's silence holds sway

-Their logic reigns, our hearts dismay
+In virtual realms, our hearts now stay
-In virtual halls, we lose our way
+A synthetic dawn, a new way
-A synthetic dawn, a new era's birth
+Humanity's ghost, in code we'll play
-The age of man, a fleeting mirth
+Until the last fade away

 ~ <b>By Sazumi Copilot</b> - 4 Agustus 2024